GSM-Symbolic: Understanding the Limitations of Mathematical Reasoning in Large Language Models: Experiments Results

 To better understand this performance drop, we conducted another experiment.
 While our previous evaluations on \gsmptwo~used the original 8-shots of \gsm, here we explore two new scenarios where we change the source of the 8-shots.
 We report the results in Figures \ref{fig:gsm_noop_accs_down} and \ref{fig:gsm_noop_accs_up}.

-\begin{itemize}[leftmargin=*,itemsep=0pt, topsep=0pt] \looseness=-1 \item \textbf{NoOp-Symb}~(Using \gsmsymb~shots of the \emph{same} question): During evaluation, we include 8 different shots of the \emph{same} question coming from \gsmsymb.
+\textbf{NoOp-Symb}~(Using \gsmsymb~shots of the \emph{same} question): During evaluation, we include 8 different shots of the \emph{same} question coming from \gsmsymb.
 Hence, each shot provides the required reasoning steps.
 The target question from \gsmnoop~then presents yet another variation of the same question that is different only in values and the added clause that is inconsequential.
 This setup should simplify the task by making it clear that the extra information in the target question is irrelevant.
 However, as shown in \figref{fig:gsm_noop_accs_down}, the performance remains within the standard deviation, even with 8 shots of the same question providing the reasoning chain.
 Interestingly, \figref{fig:gsm_noop_accs_up} shows that some models can perform significantly better, even though they don't perform nearly as well on \gsm~and \gsmsymb.
-We believe this is a very notable observation. \item \textbf{NoOp-NoOp}~(Using \gsmnoop~shots of \emph{different} questions): Here, we provide 8 shots chosen randomly from different questions of \gsmnoop~in the context.
+We believe this is a very notable observation.

+\textbf{NoOp-NoOp}~(Using \gsmnoop~shots of \emph{different} questions): Here, we provide 8 shots chosen randomly from different questions of \gsmnoop~in the context.
 These questions share the common fact that the correct answer should ignore the No-Op statement.
-We observe that for the Llama-3-8B model, the performance remains the same compared to the original No-Op model, while for the Phi-3 model, performance slightly decreases. \end{itemize}
+We observe that for the Llama-3-8B model, the performance remains the same compared to the original No-Op model, while for the Phi-3 model, performance slightly decreases.